MiningCryptoLive/web-ui/README.md

 # Miningcore.UI by MiningCryptoLive
-Miningcore UI for the Miningcore Pool, customized for MiningCryptoLive
+Miningcore UI for Miningcore Pool, customized for MiningCryptoLive

 How to install & Configure